PhasesResearchLab/AMMap/README.md

 # AMMap
-## Additive Manufacturing Mapping of Thermodynamic, Analytical, and Artificial Intelligence Models
+## `A`dditive `M`anufacturing `Map`ping of Compositional Spaces with Thermodynamic, Analytical, and Artificial Intelligence Models

-AMMap utilizes the newly developed [nimplex](https://github.com/amkrajewski/nimplex/tree/main), a high-performance Nim library for generation of simplex grids to describe the complex space that represents the design space possible for alloys made with additive manufacturing.
+`AMMap` tool utilizes our novel [`nimplex`](https://github.com/amkrajewski/nimplex/tree/main) high-performance Nim library for generation of simplex grids to describe the complex space that represents the design space possible for alloys made with additive manufacturing.

-`AMMap` uses several different CALPHAD based methods out-of-the-box.
-These include thermodynamic equlibrium calculations, [Scheil-Gulliver solidification](https://en.wikipedia.org/wiki/Scheil_equation), and 5 different models for predicting cracking susceptibility.
-These methods are discussed in the publication [Design methodology for functionally graded materials: Framework for considering cracking](https://doi.org/10.1016/j.addma.2023.103672)
+`AMMap` implements callables for several different CALPHAD based methods out-of-the-box and is set to grow rapidly in the near future.
+These include thermodynamic equlibrium calculations with `pycalphad`, [Scheil-Gulliver solidification](https://en.wikipedia.org/wiki/Scheil_equation) with `scheil`, and 5 different models for predicting cracking susceptibility.
+These methods are discussed in [this publication](https://doi.org/10.1016/j.addma.2023.103672) on *Design methodology for functionally graded materials: Framework for considering cracking*.

-These methods can then be considered to find optimal paths in the space using any python compatible path tool.
+Results coming from these methods are used to establish feasible subspace, which is then used to find optimal paths in the space using any path planning tool with Python or CLI interface.

-GitHub Codespaces can be used for all parts, but lacks the computational strength for Scheil-Gulliver.
-These jobs require external computational time to calculate.
-Scheil results can be analysed in Codespaces
+For user convenience, cloud-based GitHub Codespaces can be used for all `Jupyter` notebook exercises.
+However, one should note Codespaces lack the computational strength to perform Scheil-Gulliver sufficiently fast; thus we recommend running them on an HPC node, submitting for external evaluation with a tool like `papermill`, or persisting the result (see [`scheilmap.json`](scheilmap.json)) to then be analysed in Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/PhasesResearchLab/AMMap?quickstart=1)

 ## Installation
 ### `nimplex`